-The Group had a total number of 127 employees as of 31 March 2017, in which 68% of them are full time employees while 32% of them are part time employees.
+The Group had a total number of 53 employees as of 31 March 2018 (2016/17: 127 employees) in which 75% of them are full time employees while 25% of them are part time employees.
+The drop in the total workforce was mainly due to the decreased engagement from part time/casual staff, as the Group participated in less Sales events during the reporting period.